zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Recent Changes

+### Oracle Parser Enhancement (April 2025)
+- Fixed issue with collections in JSON file not being properly parsed
+- Enhanced DataswornParser to handle both "contents" and "collections" structures
+- Added support for nested oracle collections like "node_type" with subcategories
+- Created unit tests to ensure proper parsing of collection structures
+- Improved logging for better debugging of oracle parsing issues

 ### Logging Standardization (March 2025)
 - Established standard to always use the custom LoggingService instead of dart:developer or print statements
 - Updated DataswornLinkParser to use LoggingService for consistent logging